-this agenda extension, creating systems with beautiful laws, not just for inferences, but also observations, questions, correction, learning, and social interaction.
-And in doing so, the grand style of our founding fathers does not lose its luster.
+The preceding samples suggest a more systematic logical study of information-driven social agency.
+Over the past decades it has become clear that the methods of logic are well up to this agenda extension, creating systems with beautiful laws, not just for inferences, but also observations, questions, correction, learning, and social interaction.
+And in doing so, the grand style of our founding fathers does not lose its lustre.
 Its thinking about strengths and limitations also applies to what diverse sources of information do for rational agents.

-In what follows, I discuss one current highlight of this 'Logical Dynamics' program.
+In what follows, I discuss one current highlight of this 'Logical Dynamics' research program, as exemplified in the depicted three books in Figure 9, from 1996, 2011, and 2014, respectively.